MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 ## Post-installation steps for AD FS / AD CS servers (Optional)

-Installing the sensor on an AD FS / AD CS server automatically selects the closest domain controller.
+Only during the sensor installation on an AD FS / AD CS server the closest domain controller is automatically selected.
 Use the following steps to check or modify the selected domain controller.

 1. In [Microsoft Defender XDR](https://security.microsoft.com), go to **Settings**  > **Identities** > **Sensors** to view all of your Defender for Identity sensors.